 Your kids might easily spend an hour or more in this super fun exhibit.
 They can drive a bus or a trolley, pump gas, run an ice cream stand, and operate a ride-on digger.
 The exhibit is bright and open and my daughter loved running around too try out all the activities.

 Downstairs (just below Roadside Attractions), your kid’s imaginations will go wild with delight.
-City Capers is a meticulously designed play exhibit that includes play areas such as a Children’s Hospital, grocery store, construction zone, bakery, and kitchen.
+Food and Family (in the former City Capers space) is a meticulously designed play exhibit that includes three different open-ended play areas: the market, a hybrid home and industrial kitchen, and a festival area.
 The exhibit is well-maintained and we not only spent a long time playing here, my daughter begged to come back before we left at the end of the day.

 My husband is an aerospace engineer, so our 3-year old kind of has to like rockets.
-Imagine how big her eyes got when we entered the Space Station hall and saw the huge rocket in the center of the room.
+Imagine how big her eyes got when we entered the Rocket Room hall and saw the huge rocket in the center of the room.
 The best part of this exhibit though was the opportunity kids have to assemble and shoot off their own rockets.
 We could have stayed in this room a lot longer than we did.
-Sweet Pea probably shot 30-40 rockets off.
+My daughter probably shot 30-40 rockets off.
 She was very pleased with herself.

 Yes, as in Alice in Wonderland.
 This exhibit starts on the main floor with a HUGE tree.
 As you descend to the bottom of the tree, you are introduced to Alice and the predicament she found herself in when she tumbled into Wonderland.
 Kids can hold their own tea party, paint rose bushes red, and other fun, loopy activities that are reminiscent of the beloved Children’s book.